Glen A. Larson: Career

 Even with its generous budget, the series often recycled effects shots and was canceled after one season.
 The pilot episode, titled "Saga of a Star World" was edited into a two-hour theatrical film and a re-edit of the other episodes was released as a second theatrical feature film titled Mission Galactica: The Cylon Attack.
 After the series was canceled, Larson went on to create a relatively low-budget sequel titled Galactica 1980, which was set many years later, when the Galactica had reached Earth.
-It was even less successful than the original and was canceled after 10 episodes.
+It was less successful than the original and was canceled after 10 episodes.

 Larson re-used some of the sets, props, costumes, and effects work from Galactica for the light-hearted sci-fi series Buck Rogers in the 25th Century in 1979.
 Based on the comic-book character created in 1928 by Philip Francis Nowlan, Larson co-developed the series with Leslie Stevens.
 The feature-length pilot episode was released as a theatrical film in March 1979 and grossed $21 million at the North American box office.
 The weekly television series began in September 1979, running for two seasons until April 1981.

 In the 1980s, Larson had further success as one of the creators of Magnum, P.I., which ran from 1980 to 1988.
 Around the same time, he left Universal to work for 20th Century-Fox.
 Additionally, Larson created The Fall Guy, which ran from 1981 to 1986.
 Larson's next prominent series was Knight Rider, which featured science-fiction elements with a light-hearted action-adventure scenario and limited violence.
 These basic elements characterized many of Larson's series' throughout the 1980s with Automan, Manimal and The Highwayman, though all of these shows were unsuccessful and none lasted more than a single season.
 Larson's profile declined, though he made a brief comeback in the 1990s with an adaptation of the Ultraverse comic Night Man, which lasted two seasons.

-In 2003, Battlestar Galactica was remade for the Sci-Fi Channel as a miniseries; it was followed by a 2004 series, that, unlike the original, lasted multiple seasons.
+In 2003, Battlestar Galactica was remade for the Sci-Fi Channel as a miniseries; it was followed by a 2004 series, that lasted multiple seasons.
 Larson was not involved in any capacity with the new series, though he did receive a screen credit as "Consulting Producer".
 After the series ended in 2009, a short-lived prequel series, Caprica, followed in 2010.
 Larson was again not involved, but he was given a screen credit for the creation of certain characters.